BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 One challenge in creating
 reproducible Bayesian workflow is the stochastic-ness in the pseudo random number generator being used in the algorithm.
-In general, your workflow should be robust that changing the seed to the pseudo random number generator does not change your conclusion, but there are situations where you might want to fix the seed to get fully reproducible results.
+In general, your workflow should be robust so that changing the seed to the pseudo random number generator does not change your conclusion, but there are situations where you might want to fix the seed to get fully reproducible results.
 This is tricky as fixing the seed alone does not